In this Article

 Last Updated on

-Now that your baby is 15 weeks old, you must have adjusted to his routine.
-You have a dozen instructions from your friends and family on taking care of a baby and in the past three months, you must have learned enough to take good care of your baby.
-At 15 weeks, your infant might show his adorable grin and may try to interact with his family members.
+Now that your baby is 15 weeks old, as a new parent you must be feeling proud of yourself.
+You have taken care of your little one so well and we know you will continue to do so.
+In the past three months, you must have learned enough about raising a child and trust us, your little one appreciates your efforts.
+At 15 weeks, your infant might show his adorable grin (to tell you that he appreciates what you do for him) and he may try to interact with his family members.
 The phase of approaching the 4-month mark is rife with multiple growth phases and developments that shape your child.
 To know how your baby will develop at 15 weeks, read on!

 Your 15-week-old Baby’s Development

 Your baby will continue to grow at 15 weeks.
 Keep breastfeeding him to ensure that he gets the right nutrition required for his healthy growth and development.
-If you are planning to start working again or working from home, no doubt, there will be some changes in your routine.
+If you are planning to start working again or working from home, no doubt, you will have to make certain changes in your routine.
 In case you have to go out to work, you can store your breast milk and ask someone in the family to feed it later through a bottle.

 [Also Read: 3 Months Old Baby Development]

 Your 15-week-old Baby’s Milestones